ACTUALLY IF YOU ARE AT ALL INTERESTED IN UCLA, APPLY!

 Assuming you are working on other schools, this one should not take particularly long.
-Especially if you are applying to HBS, Booth, Kellogg, Columbia, or Stanford, this one should be particularly easy to do.
-In the previous two years, UCLA had a video/audio presentation as part of the application, but they have now dropped it.
+A few years ago, UCLA had a video/audio presentation as part of the application, but they have now dropped it.
 So much for innovative approaches to the MBA admissions process!
+Instead we have the most basic of all graduate school essay questions.
+I guess the folks at Anderson must desperate to increase applications, have just become so lazy that they have no particular criteria that they want to emphasize through their essays other the desire to attend UCLA Anderson’s MBA program.

 You can find testimonials from my some of clients admitted to UCLA Anderson here.